 KSSB Online Braille Music

 Braille Music is a code similar to the Unified English Braille Code, in that it has its own set of standards and guidelines to represent music in braille.
 It is rare for students who read braille to have braille music instruction during their school day.
 This missed opportunity can put students at a disadvantage as they move through their music studies and are expected to read music by “sight.”
-To address this need, Jenny Eichner, a music educator at KSSB, developed a live online Braille Music course using the zoom program.
+To address this need, Jenny Eichner, a music therapist at KSSB, developed a live online Braille Music course using the zoom program.
 At this time – it is the only live online course in the United States.

 Kansas Instructional Resource Center is housed on the campus of KSSB.
 KIRC assists the Kansas local education agencies obtain materials that support instruction so students can remain and succeed in the most appropriate educational setting, whether public, private, or parochial.
 The Kansas Instructional Resource Center serves over 1000 students in the state of Kansas.
 K.I.R.C. maintains their own website.
 To learn more about the program go to the KIRC webpage.

 The KanLovKids Project offers Low Vision Collaborative Clinics (LVCC) and Low Vision Collaborative Clinics + (LVCC+) to children from ages birth through 21 who reside in Kansas.
 This unique program is provided by The Kansas State School for the Blind, with support from the Kansas Lions Sight Foundation, Lions Club International Foundation, KSSB and the Kansas Optometric Association.
 There are 7 low vision optometrists and 2 low vision ophthalmologists, located in 11 locations throughout the state, that provide evaluations at the clinics.
 To learn more about this beneficial program, visit the KanLovKids website.